BA in Linguistics & Computer Science

 - The ability to understand and evaluate the organization, design, and construction of hardware and software systems for computing.

 - The ability to analyze problems that require computation to answer and to design and implement appropriate problem solutions that are efficient and effective.

 - The ability to use computational tools, particularly those involving statistical and machine-learning techniques, for language-related applications.

-All first-year, first-time students and undergraduate transfer students who began their studies in fall 2020 or later will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
-BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major and, in some cases, through cocurricular activities.
-Students in the Linguistics & Computer Science joint major can fulfill up to 12 of their 26 Hub units through the 15 courses that satisfy requirements for the major; these are primarily in the areas of Scientific & Social Inquiry; Quantitative Reasoning; Diversity, Civic Engagement & Global Citizenship; and Critical Thinking.
+All BU undergraduate students, including both entering first-year and transfer students, will pursue coursework in the BU Hub, the University’s general education program that is integrated into the entire undergraduate experience.
+BU Hub requirements can be satisfied in a number of ways, including coursework in and beyond the major as well as through cocurricular activities.
+Students in the Linguistics & Computer Science joint major can ordinarily fulfill up to 12 of their 26 Hub units through the 15 courses that satisfy requirements for the major; these are primarily in the areas of Scientific & Social Inquiry; Quantitative Reasoning; Diversity, Civic Engagement & Global Citizenship; and Critical Thinking.
 For details, see the Hub page on the Linguistics website.
 Remaining BU Hub requirements will be satisfied through selections from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

 The major in Linguistics & Computer Science requires a total of 15 4-credit courses in Linguistics & Computer Science, including at least one course in Computational Linguistics and Natural Language Processing, all completed with a grade of C or higher.
 Students are also expected to be comfortable with standard high school mathematics as well as calculus at a level equivalent to completion of CAS MA 123.